sanjayk1512/cakephp-docker/README.md

 * php-fpm - use any version from [phpdockerio/php72-fpm to phpdockerio/php81-fpm](https://hub.docker.com/r/phpdockerio/php)
 * phpmyadmin - use any version of `phpmyadmin`
 * redis - use any version of `bitnami/redis`
+* memcached - use any version of `bitnami/memcached`

 ## Getting started